-It is impossible to check the control unit using the devices available to the motorist.
-This can only be done by a workshop.
-On the assumption that the preheating system is faulty, the motorist can check it himself by following the steps below.
+It is impossible to check the control unit using the devices available to the car owner.
+Only a workshop can do this.
+If it is assumed that the preheating system is faulty, the car owner can check it himself by performing the following steps.

 2. Check the 80A fuse.

-3. Open the cover of the central distribution box and check that the fuse link has not oxidized or burned out.
-Replace defective insert.
+3. Open the cover of the central distribution block and make sure that the fuse link is not oxidized and has not burned out.
+Replace the defective link.

-4. Check the voltage supply to the candles, if the fuse is OK.
+4. Check the voltage supply to the spark plugs if the fuse is normal.

-5. Remove the tip of the power wire of one of the candles (see illustration).
+5. Remove the power cable tip from one of the spark plugs (see illustration).

-6. Connect one tester wire with a control diode bulb to the removed spark plug power wire, and the second tester wire to «mass» (-).
+6. Connect one tester wire with a control diode lamp to the removed spark plug power wire, and the second tester wire to the ground (-).

-8. Turn the key in the ignition switch to position «warm up».
-The tester's diode lamp should light up and remain in this state for about 28 seconds.
-In this case, the power supply to the glow plugs and the control of the duration of the warm-up are normal.
-The indicator light on the instrument panel goes out after about 20 seconds.
-If the tester's diode lamp does not light up, then the fuse is blown or the relay is faulty.
-If the time parameters for the duration of the warm-up are violated, then the reason for this is a malfunction of the control unit.
+8. Turn the ignition key to the "Warm-up" position.
+The tester's LED should light up and stay that way for about 28 seconds.
+In this case, the power supply to the glow plugs and the warm-up duration control are normal.
+The control lamp on the instrument panel goes out after about 20 seconds.
+If the tester's LED does not light up, the fuse has blown or the relay is faulty.
+If the warm-up duration time parameters are violated, the cause is a malfunction of the control unit.

-Open the cover of the central distribution box and check the relay.
-It is located in block number 12.
+Open the cover of the central distribution block and check the relay.
+It is located in the block under No.12.

 To check the glow plug itself, it must be removed.

-9. Remove all glow plugs and place on a refractory pad.
-Before that, remove the tips of the candles and unscrew them with a socket wrench by 10 (see illustration)
+9. Remove all glow plugs and place them on a fireproof pad.
+Before doing this, remove the spark plug tips and unscrew them with a 10 mm socket wrench (see illustration)

-10. Connect the spark plugs using auxiliary wires with a cross section of at least 2.5 mm directly to the battery.
-Watch the candles to determine which one is not working or glowing weakly.
+10. Connect the spark plugs directly to the battery using auxiliary wires with a cross-section of at least 2.5 mm.
+Observe the spark plugs to determine which one does not work or glows weakly.

 11. Replace defective spark plugs.
-It is recommended to change all candles.
-The moment of an inhaling of candles is 15 Nm.
+It is recommended to replace all spark plugs.
+Tightening torque of spark plugs is 15 Nm.

 - Beru 725 MJ;